 “The agreement charts a path forward from a past where the province excluded the community from resource decisions and infringed on the nation’s constitutionally protected rights,” The Narwhal writes.
 Two days after signing its agreement with BRFN in mid-January, B.C. inked similar deals with the four other Treaty 8 nations in the region: Doig River, Halfway River, Saulteau, and Fort Nelson.
 “Collectively, the agreements represent a way out of conflict and a shared goal to heal the land.”

-The agreement has left stakeholders from extraction industries celebrating in step with the BRFN.
+The deal has left stakeholders from extraction industries celebrating in step with the BRFN.
 Fossil gas projects stalled by the courts can now proceed, they say, with regulatory certainty sweetening the pot for prospective investors.

 But what proves sweet for investors stands to leave a bitter aftertaste for BRFN and the planet.
-Fossil giants like Malaysia-based Petronas and homegrown Tourmaline may find their surface footprints contained by the agreement, but there is little to hold them back from extending their reach underground.
+Fossil giants like Malaysia-based Petronas and homegrown Tourmaline Oil may find their surface footprints contained by the agreement, but there is little to hold them back from extending their reach underground.

 The BRFN’s 38,300-square-kilometre territory sits atop the 130,000 square-kilometre Montney Shale formation straddling the B.C.-Alberta border.
 The Montney play contains enough shale gas to last the country 140 years, reports CBC News.